Healthy Homes Assessment Pukerua Bay

 Pukerua Bay Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory to all Pukerua Bay and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory for all Pukerua Bay and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records that prove the conformance to any Healthy Homes Standards that apply or will be in force throughout the tenancy period of your rental home.
+• Property managers and landlords have to keep records that demonstrate compliance with the Healthy Homes Standard that apply or will be applicable during the tenancy of their rental properties.

 Beginning 1 July 2021

-• Property managers and private landlords must make sure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed , or altered tenancy.
+• Property managers and private landlords should ensure their rental properties comply to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must meet the Healthy Homes Standard regardless of the time the tenancy began.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must adhere to the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes